Metatavu/keycloak-scim-server/README.md

 9. Fill in the following:
  - Tenant URL (realm): https://mykeycloak.example.com/realms/my-realm/scim/v2 or
  - Tenant URL (organization): https://mykeycloak.example.com/realms/my-realm/scim/v2/organizations/{organizationId}
- - Secret Token: Leave this field empty (the application will use the Entra ID bearer token).
+ - Secret Token: Leave this field empty (the application will use the Entra ID bearer token) OR enter the shared secret value (not hashed).
 10. Click **Test Connection** to verify the SCIM endpoint.
 11. Click **Create**.
 12. Navigate to **Attribute Mapping (Preview)**.